rtous/edcav/mysql/README.md

 ## 9. SQL Queries
-Now that you have tables and rows you can execute the SQL query commands you have learned during the theory classes.
+Now that you have tables and rows you can execute the SQL query commands that you have learned during the theory classes.
 Try executing the following queries (you don't need to deliver nothing about this):

 1. Show all users and their data